When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 2. J-Hop

-A j-hop is similar to a bunny hop but with one slight change.
-Some may find the j-hop slightly easier, while others may find it slightly more difficult than a bunny hop.
-However, mastering it is beneficial as it can lead to bar spins and tail whips.
+A J-hop is similar to a bunny hop but uses a different motion.
+Mastering it is beneficial because it leads to advanced moves like bar spins and tail whips.

-Stand on your scooter the same way you do for a bunny hop.
-Instead of bending both your knees and jumping up, you will lead with the front foot.
-Do this by pulling the handlebars up first, immediately followed by jumping with the back foot.
+Stand on your scooter exactly as you would for a bunny hop.
+Instead of jumping with both feet simultaneously, lead with your front foot.
+Pull the handlebars up first to lift the front wheel, then immediately jump and lift the back foot.

 Difficulty: 2.5/5